AdobeDocs/experience-manager-learn.en/help/forms/document-services/generate-interactive-dor.md

 ## Create custom servlet

- Create a custom servlet that will merge the data with xdp template and return the pdf.
+ Create a custom servlet that will merge the data with XDP template and return the pdf.
 The code to accomplish this is listed below.
-The custom servlet is part of the [AEMFormsDocumentServices.core-1.0-SNAPSHOT bundle](/help/forms/assets/common-osgi-bundles/DevelopingWithServiceUser.jar)).
+The custom servlet is part of the [AEMFormsDocumentServices.core-1.0-SNAPSHOT bundle](/help/forms/assets/common-osgi-bundles/AEMFormsDocumentServices.core-1.0-SNAPSHOT.jar)).

 ``` java
 package com.aemformssamples.documentservices.core.servlets;